vllm-project/vllm/docs/dev-docker/README.md

 ## Pull latest

-You can pull the image with `docker pull rocm/vllm-dev:20241114-tuned`
+You can pull the image with `docker pull rocm/vllm-dev:main`

 ### What is New

    - MoE optimizations for Mixtral 8x22B, FP16
    - Llama 3.2 stability improvements
+   - Llama 3.3 support

 Gemms are tuned using PyTorch's Tunable Ops  feature (https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/cuda/tunable/README.md)